Dabemuc/stackr/README.md

 docker build --build-arg VITE_CLERK_PUBLISHABLE_KEY=[YOUR CLERK PUBLISHABLE KEY] -t stackr .
 ```

+Don't forget to push the schema to the prod db using the appropriate [npm script](#npm-utils).

-How you procede with the image depends on the infrastructure you want to deploy on.
+How you proceed with the image depends on the infrastructure you want to deploy on.
 You might want to push the image to a registry and have your orchestrator fetch it.
 For the sake of simplicity the following is an example on how to run the image on the same machine it was built on:

 ```sh
 docker run -p 3000:3000 \